miguelsan/rfcs/proposed/0000-awesome-frontend.md

 ## Summary
 [summary]: #summary

-Both the Kvm [frontend](https://github.com/kartevonmorgen/kartevonmorgen) and [backend](https://github.com/kartevonmorgen/openfairdb) shall be hosted on a shared platform or server.
+The Kvm [frontend](https://github.com/kartevonmorgen/kartevonmorgen) shall be accessible from multiple clients (browser, mobile) and the code shall be maintainable.

 ## Context
 [context]: #context